lfang1/aware_narrator/README.md

 ## Troubleshooting

 - **JSONDecodeError**: Ensure `config.yaml` is properly formatted YAML (no JSON-style comments)
-- **ModuleNotFoundError**: Install dependencies using `pip install -r requirements.txt`
+- **ModuleNotFoundError**: Install dependencies using `mamba env create --file environment.yml` or `conda env create --file environment.yml`
-- **Google Maps API errors**: Ensure a valid API key is provided in `GOOGLE_MAP_KEY`
+- **Google Maps API errors**: Ensure a valid API key is provided in `GOOGLE_MAP_KEY` (or leave empty if not using Google Maps API)
 - **File not found errors**: Check that participant data follows the expected directory structure
 - **Session data missing**: Run `extract_sessions.py` first to generate session boundaries
 - **Empty sensor files**: Verify JSONL files contain valid JSON objects, one per line
-- **Geocoding issues**: If you encounter geocoding errors, follow the manual setup instructions above to update the geocoding.py file
+- **Geocoding issues**: If you encounter geocoding errors and are using Google Maps API, follow the manual setup instructions above to update the geocoding.py file

 ## License
 This project is for research purposes.
 Contact the developers for usage permissions.